turingschool/curriculum/source/paths/elevate/integrating_salesforce.markdown

 ### Availability

-Heroku Connect is a brand new feature that's being released this Spring.
+Heroku Connect is a brand new feature that's being released in the first half of 2014.
 But today we can take a look at how it works.

 ## Setting up Connect